octobercms/october/modules/system/assets/ui/docs/flashmessage.md

+Displays a floating flash message on the screen.

 # Example

     <p data-control="flash-message" data-interval="5" class="success">This message is created from a static element.
 It will go away in 5 seconds.</p>